MusicDataset/md_homepage/content/musics/n/NocturneOp.48No.1inCMinor(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Nocturne Op.
+title: Nocturne Op.
 48 No. 1 in C Minor (1)
 description: This is the description for Nocturne Op.
 48 No. 1 in C Minor by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]